treeverse/lakeFS/docs/reference/commands.md

   -h, --help                     help for ingest
-      --s3-endpoint-url string   URL to access S3 storage API (by default, use regular AWS S3 endpoint --to string                lakeFS path to load objects into (e.g. "lakefs://repo/branch/sub/path/")
+      --s3-endpoint-url string   URL to access S3 storage API (by default, use regular AWS S3 endpoint --to string                lakeFS path to load objects into (e.g. "lakefs://repo/branch/sub/path/") -v, --verbose                  print stats for each individual object staged
 ```